ayberkt/msc-thesis/code/CoverFormsNucleus.lagda.md

     where
       U′ = _is-true ∘ U

+      -- This is not  h-propositional unless we force it to be using the HIT definition.
       U₀ : stage-D → Ω ℓ₀
       U₀ = λ a → a <| U′ , <|-prop a U′